Last Updated on June 24, 2022 by Jason Harris

 2. Fruits of Obedience

 The fruits of obedience or the prosperity gospel are frequently cited as evidence of the truthfulness of literal LDS truth claims.
 Other times, emotional benefits such as peace are cited as being unique to the gospel.
 To be clear, I think these fruits are beautiful.
 And these also do not appear to be highly specific evidences of truth given these fruits are seen across many swaths of many societies.
+Highly specific tests or evidences are needed to rule in truth claims.
 Members of some high-demand religious organizations sometimes rectify this with the following type of logic:

 |THE FRUITS of OBEDIENCE|